sigmorphon/sigmorphon.github.io/sharedtasks/2020/task0.md

 **Restrictions**

-Additional UniMorph (and ICGI) data beyond what is provided is not allowed for model training.
+Additional UniMorph data beyond what is provided is not allowed for model training.
 There are no other restrictions about what sort of data you can use for this task.
 For example, if you would like to use a large, unlabeled corpus, such as Wikipedia, that is acceptable.
 You may also use a pre-trained language model, e.g. BERT ([Devlin et al. 2019](https://www.aclweb.org/anthology/N19-1423/)).
 However, we will evaluate models in two different categories: (1) those that use external resources (beyond what is provided by the task), and (2) those that do not.
 The constrained data category (2) will be restricted to monolingual models, while category (1) may include multilingual models -- we encourage you to be creative!
 Participants are asked to clearly specify the submission category.

 ## Evaluation